-In cooler areas like Lancashire, seed potatoes can be ‘chitted’ from early to mid February.
+In cooler areas like Lancashire, seed potatoes can be ‘chitted’ from January to mid February.
 Chitting simply means encouraging the seed potatoes to sprout before planting.
 It’s a process used to speed up and, in theory, increase the size of the crop.

 Quite simply, chitting involves standing the spuds in a light, cool spot for six weeks, during which time short, hard shoots will form giving plants a head start.